 Assistant Professor in the Division of Pediatric Neurosurgery; leads the Children’s Health surgical epilepsy service and is a member of the Pediatric Brain Tumor Program team.

 Associate Professor in the Division of Pediatric Neurosurgery; attending neurosurgeon at Children’s Health and Parkland Hospital, as well as Director of the Pediatric Neurosurgery Fellowship Program at Children’s Health.
 Learn more.

 Babu G. Welch, M.D.

-Professor of Neurosurgery and Radiology and holder of the Duke Samson Chair in Neurological Surgery, Medical Director of the Neurosurgery Ambulatory Clinic, Co-Director of the Rogers Comprehensive Stroke Center, Director of the Paul M. Bass Center for Neurosurgical Innovation, and Director of the Clark-Samson Bioskills Laboratory; treats patients with conditions that affect blood vessels in the neck and brain using surgical, endovascular and radiosurgical techniques.
+Vice Chair and holder of the Duke Samson Chair in Neurological Surgery, professor of Neurosurgery and Radiology, Medical Director of the Neurosurgery Ambulatory Clinic, Co-Director of the Rogers Comprehensive Stroke Center, Director of the Paul M. Bass Center for Neurosurgical Innovation, and Director of the Clark-Samson Bioskills Laboratory; treats patients with conditions that affect blood vessels in the neck and brain using surgical, endovascular and radiosurgical techniques.
 Learn more.

 Bradley Weprin, M.D.